 - It takes 2-4 weeks for the symptoms of ringworm to appear

 - Feathers will hide the rash until they fall out

 Ringworm can show up anywhere on the body.
-Have you noticed your parrot scratching one or more specific parts of its body?
-If so, while wearing gloves, move the feathers out of the way and check for an inflamed patch of skin.
+Have you noticed your parrot scratching one or more parts of its body?
+If so, while wearing gloves, move the feathers out of the way and check for inflamed patches of skin.

 If your parrot is scratching itself excessively, it might break the skin.
-This needs to be resolved.
-Otherwise, bacteria may enter the body via the open wound.
+This needs to be resolved or the bacteria may enter the body via the open wound.